mpnally/Terrifically-Simple-JSON/README.md

 ### When `_id` is missing

-When the `_id` property of a Terrifically Simple JSON object is missing, as in the previous example, the object still must correspond to an entity in the API data model.
+When the `_id` property of a Terrifically Simple JSON object is missing, the object still must correspond to an entity in the API data model.
 A JSON object with no `_id` should be read as a noun clause that references an entity.
 This example
 ```JSON
 {